edgedb/mcu-sandbox/README.md

-# The EdgeDB MCU sandbox
+# The EdgeDB MCU sandbox 🦹

 This is a sandbox for playing with EdgeDB and the EdgeQL query builder.

-It includes a simple movie database schema (`dbschema/default.esdl`) and a sample dataset (`seed.ts`) containing the movies/shows in the Marvel Cinematic Universe.
+It includes a simple movie database schema (`dbschema/default.esdl`) and a sample dataset (`seed.ts`) containing the movies and shows in the Marvel Cinematic Universe (last update: July 2022).

 ## Setup